Mastering the Art of Layering for British Weather

 Base Layer: Comfort and Moisture Control

+Your base layer sits closest to your skin and should be breathable and comfortable.
+Opt for lightweight cotton or merino wool tops, long-sleeve tees or thin knits.
 This layer keeps you comfortable whether you're indoors with the heating on or caught in unexpected drizzle.

 Mid Layer: Warmth and Versatility